Economy of Poland: Labour market and wages

-The rate fell below 8% in 2015 and 3.2% in 2019 leading to a labor deficit.
+The rate fell below 8% in 2015 and 3.2% in 2019 leading to a labour deficit.

 Foreign trade and FDI

-With the collapse of the rouble-based COMECON trade bloc in 1991, Poland reoriented its trade.
+With the collapse of the ruble-based COMECON trade bloc in 1991, Poland reoriented its trade.
 As early as 1996, 70% of its trade was with EU members.
-Neighboring Germany is Poland's main trading partner today.
+Neighbouring Germany is Poland's main trading partner today.
 Poland joined the European Union in May 2004.
-Before that, it fostered regional integration and trade through the Central European Free Trade Agreement (CEFTA), which included Hungary, the Czech Republic, Slovakia and Slovenia.
+Before that, it fostered regional integration and trade through the Central European Free Trade Agreement (CEFTA), which included Hungary, the Czech Republic, Slovakia, and Slovenia.

 Poland is a founding member of the World Trade Organization.
 As a member of the European Union, it applies the common external tariff to goods from other countries including the United States.
 Poland's major imports are capital goods needed for industrial retooling and for manufacturing inputs.
 The country's exports also include machinery but are highly diversified.
-The most successful exports are furniture, foods, motor boats, light planes, hardwood products, casual clothing, shoes and cosmetics.
+The most successful exports are furniture, foods, motor boats, light planes, hardwood products, casual clothing, shoes, and cosmetics.
 Germany is by far the biggest importer of Poland's exports as of 2013.
-In the agricultural sector, the biggest money-makers abroad include smoked and fresh fish, fine chocolate, and dairy products, meats and specialty breads, with the exchange rate conducive to export growth.
+In the agricultural sector, the biggest money-makers abroad include smoked and fresh fish, fine chocolate, dairy products, meats, and specialty breads, with the exchange rate conducive to export growth.
 Food exports amounted to 62 billion złoty in 2011, increasing by 17% from 2010.
-Most Polish exports to the U.S. receive tariff benefits under the Generalized System of Preferences (GSP) program.
+Most Polish exports to the U.S. receive tariff benefits under the Generalised System of Preferences (GSP) program.
 Poland ranks in the top 20 in the world both in terms of exports and imports, recording a clear trade surplus.

 Poland is less dependent on external trade than most other Central and Eastern European countries, but its volume of trade with Europe is still substantial.
-In 2011 the volume of trade (exports plus imports) with the Euro area as share of GDP was 40%, a doubling from the mid 1990s.
+In 2011 the volume of trade (exports plus imports) with the Eurozone as share of GDP was 40%, a doubling from the mid 1990s.
 30% of Poland's exports are to Germany and another 30% to the rest of Europe.
 There has been substantial increase in Poland's exports to Russia.
 However, in August 2014, exports of fruits and vegetables to Russia fell dramatically following its politically motivated ban by Moscow.